Astros vs. Red Sox Player Props Betting Odds

 Bregman Stats

-- Bregman has picked up a hit in two straight games.
-In his last five games he is hitting .238 with two doubles, a triple, two home runs, a walk and six RBI.
+- Bregman has picked up at least one hit in three games in a row.
+During his last five outings he is batting .421 with three doubles, a triple, two home runs, three walks and six RBI.

 Bregman Recent Games